TFT Economy Strategies and Tips - How to Get Gold and When to Spend It in Teamfight Tactics?

 ECON BUILDING STRATEGY

 These three features led to the emergence of a somewhat controversial strategy.
 Many players purposefully lose early rounds, to get the best stuff from the carousel.
 By doing that they don’t have to spend much money, so they quickly accumulate more coins from the bonuses and improve their economy.
 The TFT terminology is not extremely established yet.
-This playstyle can also be referred to as turtling, or lose early strat.
-The last one is a little bit misleading, because the most important, key part of this playstyle is accumulating gold.
-Losing rounds is a secondary goal (but keeping a loss streak can help).
+This playstyle can also be referred to as turtling, or lose early start.
+The last one is a little bit misleading because the most important, key part of this playstyle is accumulating gold.
+Losing rounds is a secondary goal (but keeping a losing streak can help).
 Just remember to spend your gold before it gets too hot.
 This strategy often requires difficult transitions that can be impossible to do in a single turn.
 Dying before you're able to use your coins and set up a comp doesn't feel great.

 When you manage to exceed the 50 gold threshold, you have to know when to start spending.
 You'll probably want to use some of your coins for leveling.
 Around level 6 or 7 you should start rerolling some of your money to get some powerful three cost and four cost units to level 2 (for T3 maybe even three stars).
-If your TFT team comp starts looking really good and you still have money to spend, you can always buy experience and get even higher level.
+If your TFT team comp starts looking really good and you still have money to spend, you can always buy experience and get an even higher level.

 This strategy is not recommended for new TFT players, because of two reasons.
 To pull it off, you need to know exactly what you want from the carousel.
 Beginners often don’t know the best champion+item combination for their current strategy and making the right decision quickly is crucial to make this method work.
 The second drawback is simply the risk.
-If you lose too much HP early, you might lose the game before your teamcomp really gets going.
+If you lose too much HP early, you might lose the game before your team comp really gets going.
 It’s definitely something that you can explore later on when you more or less know what you’re doing in your TFT matches.
-Learning the game is recommended before you try to implemet this strat.
+Learning the game is recommended before you try to implement this strat.

 AGGRESSIVE WIN STREAKING STRATEGY